More citations for membrane protein embedding algorithms

 On topic: There seems to be no manual entry for membed option yet.
 The question is do we want to have one? if yes, then obviously with a reference to Semen's prior work too.

-#6 Updated by Semen Yesylevskyy almost 4 years ago
+#6 Updated by Semen Yesylevskyy over 4 years ago

 As far as I understand there is no separate g_membed in gromacs =>5.1.2.
 There is an option in mdrun which is currently documented as this: